 It’s a skin rejuvenation treatment – basically, a way of removing dead skin cells from the surface of the skin revealing a new layer of brighter skin cells underneath.

 There are a couple of different types you might be offered…

 Crystal dermabrasion uses very, very fine crystal particles, usually of a type of aluminium, that are gently blasted onto the skin which helps dislodge the dead skin cells, the crystals – and skin cells – are then sucked back up a tube.
 It’s a bit like having your face sandblasted, then vacuumed.

 Diamond tip microdermabrasion uses a wand tipped with a diamond-coated tip to exfoliate the skin.
-There’s no suction with this form.

 Both treatments will leave your face a little bit pink and warm, but otherwise, there are no major physical effects immediately after microdermabrasion.